 Colonoscopy is a procedure which enables a gastroenterologist to directly examine the colon and rectum.
 Colonoscopy is used to diagnose colon polyps, colon cancer, diverticulosis, inflamatory bowel disease, and internal hemorrhoids.
 Colonoscopy helps to evaulate problems such as rectal bleeding, change in bowel habits, constipation, diarhea, and unexplained abdominal pain.
 It is also used for screening for colon cancer screening and prevention, as it allows for the removal of precancerous polyps.

-Symptoms: Difficulty Breathing, Cough, Fever (100.4°F or higher with no use of fever reducing medications), or Loss / Altered sense of Taste or Smell.
+Symptoms: Difficulty Breathing, Cough, or Loss / Altered sense of Taste or Smell.

 The following measures will be implemented for your safety: